Bartholomew-Taylor/snow_crab/README.md

 # snow_crab
 looking at snow crab data
 # Goals
-intention is to creat functions for automatically mapping geospatial dataframes
+intention is to create functions for automatically mapping geospatial dataframes

 ## Looking at snow crab collection clustering.
 ### Alaskan Coast 1973 to 2017